Privacy Statement

 Routine Disclosure and Active Dissemination Plans

+One of the key principles of the Municipal Freedom of Information and Protection of Privacy Act (MFIPPA) is that “information should be available to the public”.
 The practice of Routine Disclosure and Active Dissemination is a cost-effective and client-friendly way of providing information to the public.
-The overarching principle in this Policy is to advance the view that information held by the WECHU should be made available to the public, and any exceptions to this principle should be limited and specific.
+Information held by the Windsor-Essex County Health Unit (WECHU) is made available to the public, and any exceptions to this principle are limited and specific.

 Examples of the types of information the WECHU provides the public are: